2. GSEApy Tutorial

 top_term=5,

-show_ring=True, # set to False to revmove outer ring
+show_ring=True, # set False to remove the outer ring around dots

 marker='o',